Wold decomposition for isometries with equal range

-The foundation of this study is the complete and explicit structure theory of a single isometry which was given by Wold \cite{WOLD-TIME SERIES} and von Neumann \cite{von Neumann}.
-It says that each isometry is the direct sum of a unitary operator and copies of the unilateral shifts.
-We refer this classical decomposition as {\it{Wold decomposition or Wold-von Neumann decomposition}} (see details in Section 2).
-This decomposition plays a crucial role in many areas of operator algebras and operator theory, namely, dilation theory, invariant subspace theory, operator model \cite{NF-BOOK}; and also prediction theory \cite{{HL-Prediction-theory}}, time series analysis \cite{MW-prediction-theory}, stochastic process \cite{MP-Wold-decomposition} etc. Thus, it is a natural query to ask whether Wold's model can be extended to multiple cases.
+{\textit{Wold decomposition}} plays a crucial role in many areas of operator algebras and operator theory, namely, dilation theory, invariant subspace theory, operator model \cite{NF-BOOK}; and also prediction theory \cite{{HL-Prediction-theory}}, time series analysis \cite{MW-prediction-theory}, stochastic process \cite{MP-Wold-decomposition} etc. Thus, it is a natural query to ask whether Wold's model can be extended to several variables.
 Nevertheless, this generalization is not simple, and for example, in the case of commuting isometries, the structure is quite complex and mainly unknown.
 There has been a lot of research in this area over the past few decades, and a variety of significant and intriguing findings have been made.
-The structure of an $n$-tuple $(n>1)$ of commuting isometries on a Hilbert space is still not known in full.
+The structure of an $n$-tuple ($n \geq 2$) of commuting isometries on a Hilbert space is still not completely known.
 Many researchers investigated Wold-type decomposition for a pair or family of commuting isometries, like, Suciu \cite{SUCIU-SEMIGROUPS} developed a structure theory for a semigroup of isometries.
 Later, S\l{}o\'{c}inski \cite{SLOCINSKI-WOLD} obtained a Wold-type decomposition for pairs of doubly commuting isometries from Suciu's decomposition of the semigroup of isometries and Popovici \cite{POPOVICI-WOLD TYPE} studied the Wold-type decomposition for pairs of commuting isometries.
-Recently, Jeu and Pinto \cite{JP-NON COMMUTING} established Wold decomposition for $n$-tuple $(n > 1)$ of doubly non-commuting isometries, that is, an $n$-tuple of isometries $(V_1, \dots, V_n)$ on $\clh$ satisfying the following conditions: For all $i,j$ with $1 \leq i,j \leq n$, $z_{ij} \in S^1:=\{z_{ij} \in \mathbb{C}: |z_{ij}|=1\}$ are given such that $z_{ji}=\overline{z}_{ij}$ for all $i \neq j$, and
+Recently, Jeu and Pinto \cite{JP-NON COMMUTING} established {\textit{Wold decomposition}} for $n$-tuple ($n \geq 2$) of doubly non-commuting isometries, that is, an $n$-tuple of isometries $(V_1, \dots, V_n)$ on $\clh$ satisfying the following conditions: For all $i,j$ with $1 \leq i,j \leq n$, $z_{ij} \in S^1:=\{z_{ij} \in \mathbb{C}: |z_{ij}|=1\}$ are given such that $z_{ji}=\overline{z}_{ij}$ for all $i \neq j$, and

+for all $i \neq j$.
+An $n$-tuple of isometries $(V_1, \dots, V_n)$ on $\clh$ becomes doubly commuting if $z_{ij}=1$ for all $i, j$ and a $\clu_n$-twisted isometry if $z_{ij}$'s are replaced by unitaries $U_{ij}$, where each $V_k$ is in the commutant of $U_{ij}$ for $i \neq j $ and $k =1, \ldots, n$.
+Inspiring from the {\textit{Wold-von Neumann decomposition}} for a single isometry, Rakshit, Sarkar, and Suryawanshi \cite{RSS-TWISTED ISOMETRIES} formulated the following definition for $n$-tuples of isometries: